Bonnie’s Bus Frequently Asked Questions (FAQs)

 A: The Bus serves women who have private insurance, Medicaid, Medicare, as well as under- and uninsured women who qualify for the West Virginia Breast and Cervical Cancer Screening Program.
 Grant funds and donations are available to pay for women without coverage so that no woman age 40 or over is ever turned away.

 - West Virginia Breast and Cervical Cancer Screening Program (WV BCCSP)

-- Any woman 50-64 who is enrolled in the program.
+- Any woman 50-64 who are enrolled in the program.